TV-Rename/Website/_manual/technical/log-files.md

 <!-- START LOG FILES ------------------------- -->
 ## Log Files

+The main active log file is available from Help>Log menu option.
+Note that the application only logs to the screen once it's opened.
+If you want to see the full log then click on 'View Full Log' and the whole thing is opened up.

 The main log file (TVRename.log) can be found in: -

 > \\Users\\\<username\>\\AppData\\Roaming\\TV Rename\\log\\